nguyenhongson1902/mp3-youtube-downloader-trimmer/README.md

 `https://mp3--downloader-trimmer.web.app/`

+If the hosted app doesn't work, you can try using the local app by commanding:

+`python main.py`

 ### How to use this app?

 - Fill in a YouTube URL, click `Download` button to download the original file converted to MP3 file.